andrewboyd79/EspressOrders/documentation/testing.md

 The following major bugs were noted during development of the espressOrder website:
 - Once deployed to Heroku migrations which happened locally to sqlite db did not move over to postgresql db.
 Solution: variables not set correctly within GitPod.
 - Media files did not transfer to AWS bucket as expected whenever static files did.
 Solution: manual upload of images to AWS bucket
--Variety of errors caused by use of most recent version of psycogp2.
+- Variety of errors caused by use of most recent version of psycogp2.
 Solution: reverted to older version of pscyogp2 as used in Boutique Ado
--Issues getting location data stored in the Stripe metadata.
+- Issues getting location data stored in the Stripe metadata.
 Solution: amended code as location was a foreign key and this wasn't accounted for within code
--Issues with images being displayed correctly.
+- Issues with images being displayed correctly.
 Solution: media processor code was incorrect

+The following ongoing bugs still remain:
+- Emailing order confirmations is not working as expected currently and will need further development work to resolve ASAP

 ---

 # **Validation**

-All HTML/CSS/Python pages have been checked against the linters running in GitPod and no problems or errors exist.
+All HTML/CSS/Python pages have been checked against the linters running in GitPod and no significant problems or errors exist with the exception of the following:

+- In settings.py the AUTH_PASSWORD_VALIDATORS are showing as too long for PEP8 compliance; however splitting them causes password authentication/registration to fail and